-Readings above are based on an ambient temperature of 90° with an adequate airflow on condenser well as potentially seizing the compressor.
+Readings above are based on an ambient temperature of 90° with an adequate airflow on condenser and/or pistons and/or other components, as well as potentially seizing the compressor.
 Allow a minimum of 30 minutes for liquid to "boil off."
 You must hand turn the compressor hub (not the pulley) a minimum of 15 complete revolutions prior to starting the engine with the clutch engaged.